thomcorley/grubdaily_jekyll/_posts/2012-10-29-red_onion_chutney.md

   - "400g of soft light brown sugar"
   - "3 cloves of garlic, lightly crushed"
  recipeInstructions:
    - "Peel and thinly slice the onions along the grain and place in a wide-based pot.
-Take a piece of muslin cloth and tie up the cloves, star anise, bay leaf, garlic and cinnamon to make a bouquet garni.
+Take a piece of muslin cloth and tie up the cloves, star anise, bay leaf, garlic and cinnamon to make a sachet.
 Add this to the pot with the rest of the ingredients.
 Stir briefly to incorporate, bring to the boil, then simmer gently for 3-4 hours, stirring occasionally until the chutney is dark and intense and the onions are softened."
    - "Take several jam jars and sterilise them.
 Spoon the chutney into the jars whilst still hot, and secure the lids.
 Put the chutney in a cool larder (or a fridge) for at least six months before opening."
 ---
 <img src="https://s3.eu-west-2.amazonaws.com/grubdaily/red_onion_chutney.jpg" alt="Red Onion Chutney" />